karaposu/voiceai/parley_readme.md

 # Parley 🎙️

-A production-ready framework for building intelligent AI voice chat backends with dynamic context injection, built on top of VoiceChatEngine.
+A production-ready framework for building intelligent AI voice chat backends with dynamic context injection, built on top of VoxEngine.

 ## 🎯 Overview